kaiosilveira/refactoring/README.md

 - [Replace temp with query](https://github.com/kaiosilveira/replace-temp-with-query-refactoring): Sometimes we find it useful to use temporary variables, they help us capture the meaning of involved expressions and also help us to refer to a chunk of computation later.
 In some situations, though, they're not enough.
 Sometimes we want to compute a value based on a specific context, so creating multiple temp variables would be less than ideal.
 In these cases, it's often better to replace the temp with a query.

+- [Extract class](https://github.com/kaiosilveira/extract-class-refactoring): Classes inevitably grow, and as they grow, their "single responsibilities" get larger and larger, blurring the idea of "single" as well as the idea of "responsibility".
+Often enough, we find ourselves looking to a class that has clusters of functionality that speak to separate concerns.
+In these cases, it's better to extract these concerns into separate classes.
+The result?
+Each one of them will be smaller, more focused and less susceptible to bloating.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: